-- Sarah Toomey – Recovery Navigator – Treatment
+- Sarah Toomey – Recovery Navigator – Prevention

 - Ruth Gonzalez – Therapist/Professor – Treatment

-- Lindsay Rodgers – Youth Group Leader – Faith
+- Lindsay Rodgers – Church Youth Group Leader – Faith

 - Tanya Risucci – Director of the Recreation Department

-- Tara Yard – Town Social Worker Norfolk Town Government
+- Tara Yard – Director of Social Services – Town of Norfolk

 NORTHWEST HILLS PREVENTION CONNECTION HISTORY